Phage ecology: Relationship with bacteria

 Another mechanism employed by bacteria is referred to as CRISPR.
 This stands for “clustered regularly interspersed palindromic repeats” which means that the immunity to phages by bacteria has been acquired via adding spacers of DNA that are identical to that of the DNA from the phage.
 Some phages have been found to be immune to this mechanism as well.
 In some way or another, the phages have managed to get rid of the sequence that would be replicated.

 A third way that bacteria have managed to escape the effects of bacteriophages is by abortive infection.
 This is a last resort option- when the host cell has already been infected by the phage.
 This method is not ideal for the host cell, as it still leads to its death.
 The redeeming feature of this mechanism is the fact that it interferes with the phage processes and prevents it from then moving on to infect other cells.

+On top of the above mentioned strategies, a growing arsenal of anti-phage immune systems has been described and quantified in bacteria.

 Phages are also capable of interacting with species other than bacteria, e.g., such as phage-encoded exotoxin interaction with animals.
 Phage therapy is an example of applied phage community ecology.